FelipeFVdev/FelipeFVdev/README.md

 > *Software Engineer | Full Stack Applications [Vivo](https://vivo.com.br/para-voce/)*.

 #### I am Software Engineer.
-Since 2023 i've been living and breathing fullstack development.
+Since 2023 I've been living and breathing fullstack development.
 I've been creating modern, clean and user friendly user interfaces, APIs and applications for all types and sizes of companies!

 #### A little bit more about me 😉...
 ```typescript